xthan/polyvore-dataset/README.md

         "blank_position": The blank position to be filled in.
     },

 The name of a fashion item is SetID_ItemIndex, _e.g._, 119704139_1 is the fashion item with "index" 1 in the outfit with "set_id" 119704139.
+The first answer in "answers" is the correct one (_i.e.,_ original fashion item in the outfit).

 #### Fashion Compatibility Prediction